barend/blog-android-configuration-override/blog/android_font_scale.md

 Unfortunately, there's a catch.<!--more-->

 Android has a "Large Text" setting in its accessibility options.
-If you use this trick to override a device setting, you will wipe out the Large Text preference, hurting your accessibilty support.
+If you use the `overrideConfiguration` method to set your own resource configurtation, you will wipe out the Large Text preference, hurting your accessibilty support.
 This problem is easily overlooked, and luckily, easily fixed.

 ![Screenshot](final_03_large_defaultlocale.png "Large fonts configuration")
 ![Screenshot](final_04_large_overridelocale_broken.png "Dutch locale override, unfortunately the large fonts setting is now lost.")